Martiwj/Martiwj/README.md

 # 💫 About Me:
-I am studying for a bachelor's degree in informatics currently starting at my 3rd year at the University of Oslo.
+I am studying for a bachelor's degree in informatics currently in my 3rd year at the University of Oslo.
 I have a strong passion for algorithms and data structures and love to challenge myself with intricate problem-solving.

 ## 🌐 Socials: